hlts2/goron/README.md

 # goron
-job scheduler like cron written in golang
+goron is job scheduler like cron written in golang